luciodj/Heartbeat/README.md

 ## Advanced Solutions
 1. More LEDs can be controlled by using additional CLC modules
-    **NOTE:** Not available on the Low Pin Count board unless a device with PPS is used to replace the 150x
+    **NOTE:** Not available on the Low Pin Count board unless a device with PPS is used to replace the PIC16F150x (for example PIC16F170x)

 2. If a higher Fosc is desired/required by the _rest of the application_:
     * Use CLC4 and CLC1 (JK mode with toggle configuration) to divide Fosc by 4 and feed it to the NCO (only CLC1 can be used as clock input).